PedrV/motifs-estimation-with-gnns/hephaestus_lab/README.md

 This notebook will generate the images related with the metrics used to monitor the training of the models.
 To execute the notebook do the following:

-1. Put all the results from the experiments in a folder `model_storage/models`.
+1. Put all the results from the experiments in a folder.
     * The experiments could either be the result from training everything from scratch or be the files downloaded according to the section [3 Training the models](../hephaestus/README.md#3-training-the-models).
 2. Change the `BASE_PATH` to the path where `hephaestus` is located.
-3. Change the `BASE_EXPERIMENT_DIRECTORY` to the folder where `model_storage/models` is located and run all cells.
+3. Change the `BASE_EXPERIMENT_DIRECTORY` to the folder where the models are located and run all cells.
     * Feel free to change any path to where the documents are saved.

 ---